Godiva (comics)

 Godiva is the name of three DC Comics characters.
 One is a superhero named Dorcas Leigh, while the other two are supervillains.

-Godiva (Dorcas Leigh) is a British metahuman with the ability of trichokinesis (to manipulate her hair).
+Godiva (Dorcas Leigh) is a British metahuman who possesses prehensile hair.
 She was introduced in the Super Friends tie-in comic as a member of the Global Guardians.
 She was later added to the mainstream continuity, and later in the New 52 as a member of Justice League International.

 Publication history

 Godiva (Dorcas Leigh) first appeared in Super Friends #7 and was created by E. Nelson Bridwell.
 She first appears in the mainstream continuity in Crisis on Infinite Earths #12 (March, 1986) and in the New 52 in Justice League International (Vol. 3) #1 (November, 2011) as Dora Leigh.

 The Teen Titans villain first appeared in New Teen Titans Annual (Vol. 2) #3 (November, 1987), and the Axis of Evil member appeared solely in Superman/Batman #20 (June, 2005).